bamboofox/old-blog/source/_posts/Synology-Bug-Bounty-2016.md

 ---
 We also found some other security flaws.
 If a user sends too many requests to `forget_passwd.cgi`, the user will be blocked by his IP, which is retrieved from the `X-Forwarded-For` header.
-However, `X-Forwarded-For` can be easily forged from the client side, therefore an attacker can block as many user as he want by forging the `X-Forwarded-For` header, leading a DoS attack.
+However, `X-Forwarded-For` can be easily forged from the client side, therefore an attacker can block as many users as he wants by forging the `X-Forwarded-For` header, leading a DoS attack.
 ![Block IP](http://i.imgur.com/aU9IDWm.png)

 ## Vul-06: Local File Inclusion